YukinoKoh/ways2say/README.md

 ![ways to see image](img/screen.jpg)

 # How can I make Facebook chatbot?
-This document will shares what I referred during this [facebook messenger chatbot](https://yukinokoh.github.io/ways2say/)  development for an intermediate level engineers.
+This document will shares what I referred during this [facebook messenger chatbot](https://yukinokoh.github.io/ways2say/)  development for intermediate level engineers.
 Besides, here is [start guide](https://developers.facebook.com/docs/messenger-platform/getting-started) from facebook, which was helpful!

 ### 1. Write a Webhook
 Webhook is a javascript file to which we will write how the chatbot response to the users.
 Firstly at this step...